-Growth and yield parameters viz., plant height, length and girth of cob (cm), number of grains, number of grain rows per cob and test weight (g) were recorded.
+Growth and yield parameters namely, plant height, length and girth of cob (cm), number of grains, number of grain rows per cob and test weight (g) were recorded.
 The cobs and stover from the net plot were harvested for computing grain and stover yield per plot.
 Economics was worked out using market price of the inputs and produces.
-The recorded observations were statistically analyzed (10) for a randomized complete block design and critical differences were worked out at 5% probability level.
+The recorded observations were statistically analyzed as per the methodology of Gomez and Gomez (10) for a randomized complete block design and critical differences were worked out at 5% probability level.